Moose Cree Representation Team

 - What happens if I do not get served court papers on time?
 Who can I call?

 - How often is a plan of care completed with my children?
 What do I do if I am not invited?

-Why can’t a band representative get involved with criminal cases and family law?
+Why can’t the Moose Cree Representation Team get involved with criminal cases and family law?

 Contact information can be found on our contact page.